ykashou/ts-auth-hub/docs/TASK_LOGIN_EDITOR.md

 ## Architecture: Service-Specific Login Pages
 Login page configurations can be assigned to specific services, similar to RBAC models.
 Each service gets its own branded login experience with custom authentication methods, while a default configuration serves the main AuthHub login.

+## Architecture: Unified Authentication Strategy Pattern
+All authentication methods (UUID, Email, Nostr, BlueSky, WebAuthn, Magic Links) implement a common `AuthStrategy` interface.
+The `StrategyRegistry` serves as the single source of truth for available auth methods, eliminating code duplication and enabling auto-discovery.
+When a new strategy is registered, it automatically:
+- Appears in the login editor UI
+- Gets synced to the `auth_methods` database table
+- Is marked as `implemented: true`
+- Becomes available on the login page

+This unified approach ensures authentication methods are defined once and propagate everywhere automatically.

 ---

 ## Task: Login Page Editor & Configuration System - Full Stack